dylanmikesell/NoiseXcor/examples/Example_SAC/README.md

+# NoiseXcor Example 1

-# This example demonstrates how to run wavefield noise correlations with _NoiseXcor_
+This example demonstrates how to run wavefield noise correlations with SAC format data from two seismic networks in Chile.

 ### The main codes:

 The code works in two parts.
+Each part has its own script.

-* The first part (__A0_makeStationDataBase.m__) scans a folder for valid data and creates a database of files to be correlated.
+1.  __A0_makeStationDataBase.m__ scans a folder for valid data and creates a database of files to be correlated.
-* The second part (__A1_correlateStationDataBase.m__) reads the database, preprocesses the data and runs the correlations based on user specified parameters.
+2. __A1_correlateStationDataBase.m__ reads the database, preprocesses the data and runs the correlations based on user specified parameters.

-You can download test data [here](http://cgiss.boisestate.edu/~dmikesell/data.zip).
-Unzip the file.
-It should create a DATA/ folder.
-Make sure to put this DATA/ folder into the _Example\_SAC_ directory.
+You can download an example dataset [here](https://drive.google.com/file/d/1Wy4ycOEPMRJd8wzwEgbPuQ2T9rhkvu-J/view?usp=sharing).
+Unzip the file _sac_data.zip_.
+It should create a _DATA/_ folder.
+Put this _DATA/_ folder into the _Example\_SAC/_ directory.

+### How does the code work?

-Each correlation is written to a new _waveform_ object with proper metadata.
+Each correlation is stored as _waveform_ object (from GISMOTOOLS) with proper metadata (i.e. SAC header information).
 These correlation-derived waveforms can then be loaded into MATLAB for further processing (e.g. visualization, stacking, velocity analysis, etc.).

-NOTE: There is a simple script (__A2_plotStationPairCorrelationPanel.m__) that can be used to plot a correlation panel (i.e. all of the correlations between two receivers).
+NOTE: There is a script (__A2_plotStationPairCorrelationPanel.m__) that can be used to plot a correlation panel (i.e. all of the correlations between two receivers).

 ---

 ### User parameters:

 Within each of the main codes, the user needs to set a few parameters.
 Below we list each parameter and give some details.
-Note that a working example can be found in the Example_SAC/ folder (you just need to put the DATA/ folder from the zip file in this directory).

 1) __A0_makeStationDataBase.m__